ReformNZ/ReformNZ.github.io/Policies.md

 #### Firearms <br>
 1. Abolishing the New Zealand firearm registry.
+2. Recognising a legal right to hunt designated pests in New Zealand provided hunters own a valid firearm license, the appropriate hunting license only on public designated land and adhere to specific regulation.

 #### Health <br>
 1. Implementing a confectionary tax of 17% on local chocolate and candy, 37% for imported equivalents.
 And a 27% tax on local soft drinks and 50% on imported equivalents.
 This is including GST.